magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-33168-api-async-endpoint-unsets-special-price.md

 <ins>Steps to reproduce</ins>:

-1. Create 2 websites with stores.
+1. Create two websites with stores.
 1. Go to **Stores > Configurations > Catalog > Catalog > Price > Catalog** and Set **Price Scope** = *Website*.
 1. Create a *text-type* product attribute.
 Leave all the options to default.
 1. Add the attribute created to the default attribute set.